Coverdell Stroke Program: Part of the Wisconsin Chronic Disease Prevention Program

 The CDC (Centers for Disease Control and Prevention) has funded stroke quality improvement initiatives since 2001, providing competitive grants to state health departments to support the development of stroke systems of care.
 This funding is called the Paul Coverdell National Acute Stroke Prevention Program (Coverdell), named after Georgia Senator Paul Coverdell who suffered and died of a stroke while serving in Congress.

-With funding from the CDC, the CDPP manages several projects to enhance coordinated systems of care, promote clinical best practices, and support patient self-care and health literacy.
+In 2024, Wisconsin CDPP was one of 13 states to receive funding in the latest iteration of the Coverdell grant program, extending Wisconsin’s ongoing participation in Coverdell since 2012.
+CDPP manages several projects to enhance coordinated systems of care, promote clinical best practices, and support patient self-care and health literacy.
+Wisconsin has been a Coverdell state since 2012.

 The goals of Wisconsin’s stroke program are to:

-• Increase public awareness of stroke treatment and prevention.
+• Increase public awareness of stroke treatment and prevention

 The objectives of the program are: